jekyll/jekyll/docs/deployment-methods.md

 laptops$ git push deploy master
 {% endhighlight %}

-### Jekyll-hook

-You can also use jekyll-hook, a server that listens for webhook posts from GitHub, generates a website with Jekyll, and moves it somewhere to be published.
-Use this to run your own GitHub Pages-style web server.

-This method is useful if you need to serve your websites behind a firewall, need extra server-level features like HTTP basic authentication or want to host your site directly on a CDN or file host like S3.

-Setup steps are fully documented [here](https://github.com/developmentseed/jekyll-hook).

 ### Rake

 Another way to deploy your Jekyll site is to use [Rake](https://github.com/jimweirich/rake), [HighLine](https://github.com/JEG2/highline), and
-[Net::SSH](http://net-ssh.rubyforge.org/).
+[Net::SSH](https://github.com/net-ssh/net-ssh).
 A more complex example of deploying Jekyll with Rake that deals with multiple branches can be found in [Git Ready](https://github.com/gitready/gitready/blob/cdfbc4ec5321ff8d18c3ce936e9c749dbbc4f190/Rakefile).

 ### rsync